All you need to know about RNN

 Pre-Neural Network Solutions: N-gram Models

--gram models are based on the Markov assumption: the probability of a word depends only on the previouswords.
+nn-gram models are based on the Markov assumption: the probability of a word depends only on the previous n1\ n-1 words.

 The probability of the sentence is the product of the probabilities of the words, which can be collected from some large corpus.
 There are two main problems: